 At the end of each day when the final bell rang, the kids would excitedly hurry towards the main doors, bust through and then run out as fast as they could while throwing their hands up in the air – cheering because school was out.
 Some would run around in circles yelling gleefully while others would be doing cartwheels on the lawn.
 The first time I witnessed this I remembered thinking to myself, if anyone should be doing cartwheels after a day of work – it’s the adults!
 It was the perfect reminder to myself, that although life has proved to be exponentially harder since being widowed, I needed to remember to play!

 Is this easier said than done?
-Not really, and here’s why: mirror neurons.
-Neurons are a type of brain cell.
-When you perform an action, a neuron in your brain fires.
+Yes, and no. It’s possible because of mirror neurons.
+A simple Wikipedia definition describes mirror neurons as a type of brain cell that causes action within the mind.
+Think of it like this: when you perform an action, a neuron in your brain fires.
 When someone observes you performing that same action, their neuron likewise fires, and it’s as if that observer were performing this action themselves – the neurons are mirroring each other.
 It’s why you smile when someone smiles at you and why you can’t help but laugh when someone else laughs.

 This is one of many scientific concepts I’ve been able to pull out of my mental backpack during my grief (science is one of my great loves) and use to my advantage in learning to live again.
 I experimented with different forms of play and came up with some fantastic activities that I love having in my life.

 Here are five ways my students inspired me to find my own brand of play: